Why MLB Home Teams Become Profitable After April (Market Timing Case Study)

 ๐ For a broader explanation of why beating the number matters more than winning individual bets, see:

-Closing Line Value Explained
+Closing Line Value Article

 How to Use This Going Forward